-Ida Gust is a marvel and the internet is a triumph.
-Everybody is better off today because technology has allowed me to get to know a little more about this wonderful Gothenburg-based artist and share the following inspirational pearls with you.
-Ida is a Swedish multi disciplinary creative whose colourful, intense, experimental and usually gorgeous images play upon the use of negative space and colour in a unique and striking fashion.
-Her cosmic silhouette illustrations are things of beauty and make use of precise outlines and mystic colour palettes.
+Ida Gust is a multi disciplinary creative based in Gothenburg, Sweden whose colourful, intense, experimental and usually gorgeous images play upon the use of negative space and colour in a unique and striking fashion.
+Her cosmic silhouette illustrations are things of beauty that make use of precise outlines and mystic colour palettes.

 Words: Emily Beeson | @younggoldteeth